Elementary Education

 The department has several undergraduate scholarships available for incoming and continuing students.
 Below are listed the scholarships that are typically available.
 Those listed toward the top tend to have higher amounts.
 Each scholarship has unique qualification criteria, and a unique application that needs to be filled out.
 You may apply to more than one scholarship.

-Microgrants are smaller monetary awards ($100 or less) to support students’ professional development activities and help to offset academic-related expenses.
-There are two microgrant options for majors within the department of Early Childhood, Youth, and Family Studies.
+The ECYFS Microgrant Program was established to support students’ professional training and offset academic-related expenses.
+Any major within the department of Early Childhood, Youth, and Family Studies may apply.
 Applications are accepted anytime during the fall and spring semesters.
+Microgrants are $100 each; students can receive only one microgrant per semester.

 **May take up to 2 weeks for your application to be reviewed/approved**